BAGLAT/Credit-Risk-Modeling/README.md

 LGD = Loss given default (Works on Linear Regression) EAD = Exposure at default (Works on Linear Regression)

-Followin techniques are used to build the statistical model:
+Following techniques are used to build the statistical model:
 - Weight of evidence
 - Information value
 - Fine classing